Swahili Speakers Debate Disney's Trademark of 'Hakuna Matata' For T-Shirts

 Disney did not respond to NPR's requests to comment on the debate over the trademark.

-Esther Ngumbi, a Kenyan post-doctoral researcher at Auburn University in Alabama, grew up singing a different "Hakuna Matata" song in the 1980s, by a Kenyan band called Them Mushrooms.
+Esther Ngumbi, a Kenyan post-doctoral researcher at the University of Illinois at Urbana Champaign, grew up singing a different "Hakuna Matata" song in the 1980s, by a Kenyan band called Them Mushrooms.

 Ngumbi thinks the trademark is "ethically wrong."
 Like Mputhia, the op-ed writer, she thinks it should be a wake-up call for African governments to take stronger steps to protect African culture — "the authentic African things we are proud of," she says.